Ivan Kovmir

 Fig. 1: Limine Bootloader Screenshot

 You can build it from the sources, or install the binaries provided on their GitHub repository.
-If you are on Slackware Linux, Limine Slackbuild is also available to you.

-To install Limine, copy the .efi file to anywhere within the EFI partition; anywhere under /boot/efi in my case.
+To install Limine, copy .efi file to anywhere within the EFI partition; anywhere under /boot/efi in my case.
 Then add a boot entry with efibootmgr, follow the example from the previous paragraph.
 You can now boot into Limine, just write a config file to specify what you want to load.
 To boot Linux, you need two things: the kernel, and initial ramdisk.
 A typical Linux Limine entry would look like that:

 # Save me as 'limine.cfg' at the root of the EFI partiton.